Editor’s note: This article originally ran September 6, 2022, and was updated October 17, 2022 and May 1, 2023.

 Does this new booster entirely replace the other boosters?

-“The new boosters are going to provide greater protection from infection than the original vaccines that were not designed to tackle new variants.
-With BA.5 now the most circulating form of COVID-19 it makes sense to use the bivalent vaccines now and not the older vaccines,” Dr. Wohl says.
+“The new boosters provide greater protection from infection than the original vaccines that were not designed to tackle new variants,” Dr. Wohl says.
 “If you’re eligible for a booster now, take the booster.
-There is no downside.”
+We have gotten to where we are now because we have developed good immunity to the COVID-19 virus.
+We can continue to enjoy the benefits as long as we maintain that immunity.”

 Which brand of updated booster should I receive?